 - Additionally, trout stockings at the Departments three Fee Fishing Areas (Clinch Mountain, Crooked Creek, and Douthat Lake) will not begin in early April as planned.
 Stockings at the Fee Areas will resume as soon as possible.

 - Due to large crowds of anglers at some waters, the US Forest Service has requested that daily trout stockings of national forest waters no longer be announced until further notice.

 - Information on daily trout stockings can be found on the DGIF website or by calling the Trout Line at 434-525-3474.

 All DGIF fish hatcheries have been closed to the public until further notice.

 The following changes have been made to hunter education classes:

-- All in-person Hunter Ed classes have been postponed until at least the end of April, but are still available online.
+- All in-person Hunter Ed classes have been postponed until at least July 15, 2020, but are still available online.

 The following event changes have been made: